 Taking swift action can help prevent destructive criticism from creating a negative work environment and impacting team performance.
 Taking the emotion out of criticism can help you evaluate whether it’s relevant or not.

-If you want to develop your people management skills further to deal with destructive criticism more effectively, why not try our course: How to Manage People?
+If you want to develop your people management skills further to deal with destructive criticism more effectively, check out Pareto Labs’ course on How to Manage People.